aws-samples/aws-batch-comp-infrastructure-sample/README.md

-# SAT-Comp Cloud Track Instructions
+# SAT-Comp and SMT-Comp Cloud Track Instructions

-The goal of the SAT-Comp Cloud Track infrastructure is to make it straightforward to build distributed solvers that will be used in the SAT-Comp competition, and to run them at scale on Amazon Web Services (AWS) resources.
+The goal of the SAT-Comp / SMT-Comp Cloud Track infrastructure is to make it straightforward to build distributed solvers that will be used in the competitions, and to run them at scale on Amazon Web Services (AWS) resources.

 Preparing tools for the competition involves four phases, described in this document: